 Teams compete in a bracket format with their positions determined by the qualification test scores.
 (Team 1 plays Team 16, Team 2 plays Team 15, etc.)

 Shows will be recorded on Saturdays and Sundays.
-Teams that win their second game on Saturday, December 8, Sunday, December 9, Saturday December 15 or Sunday December 16 will return on Saturday January 12, 2019 to play the semi-finals and (for the semi-finals winners) the Maine championship.
-Schools must be able to compete on either weekend day and be able to travel to Boston on Sunday, January 27, 2019 and/or Monday, January 28, 2018 (dates subject to change) for tapings that can last late into the evening.
+Teams that win their second game on Saturday, December 7, Sunday, December 8, Saturday, December 14 or Sunday, December 15, 2019 will return on Saturday, January 11, 2020 to play the semi-finals and (for the semi-finals winners) the Maine championship.
+Schools must be able to compete on either weekend day and be able to travel to Boston (or another New England city) on or about the last weekend in January 2020.
 Maine Public will work with schools to organize and fund reasonable travel costs.

 Each school selected to compete must appoint a coach or coaches who will serve as the school’s liaison with Maine Public.
 All specific information regarding taping dates, show format, scoring procedures, etc. will be handled by the coach and Maine Public.